nuryahya/nuryahya/README.md

 Here are some ideas to get you started :

-- 👨 I am a GIS Expert and Water Resource Eng.
+- 👨 I am a GIS Expert and Water Resource Eng ...
-- 💻 I currently work as freelance expert in differen consulting firms in Addis Abeba -->
+- 💻 I currently work as freelance expert in differen consulting firms in Addis Abeba ...
+-->